 Why aren’t females able to donate convalescent plasma?

-The Welsh Blood Service are currently only accepting males to donate convalescent plasma.
+The Welsh Blood Service are only accepting males to donate convalescent plasma.
 This is because some female donors have antibodies which may cause transfusion reactions in patients.
 These antibodies are more common in women who have previously been pregnant, these are different to the antibodies that are produced in response to COVID-19.
-As the programme progresses we will be collecting and testing donations from females to assess whether they are suitable to donate convalescent plasma.

 I haven’t been tested for COVID-19 can I still donate convalescent plasma?